skybrud/sky-scroll/README.md

 </div>
 ```

-**In the component options, scroll and resize callbacks are also available:**
+**In the component $SkyScroll prop, a few options and scroll and resize callbacks are also available:**
 ```js
 export default {
     name: 'ExampleComponent',